cp024s/100-days-of-RTL/CONTRIBUTING.md

 ## 7. Contact

-If you have any questions or concerns regarding this CUA, please contact the project maintainer at [Contact Email](chandraprakashs2003@gmail.com).
+If you have any questions or concerns regarding this CUA, please contact the project maintainer at chandraprakashs2003@gmail.com

 By making contributions to this Repository, you acknowledge that you have read, understood, and agreed to this Contributor User Agreement.